RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 * Rasmus Behnk, 1802010222, RasmusAU

 ## Brief description of data:
-* Data is on IMDb movie ratings contraining features on e.g. director, duration, gross earnings, genres, actors, language, budget, IMDb score etc. (see [Data](data) for full list of features.
+* Data is on IMDb movie ratings contraining features on e.g. director, duration, gross earnings, genres, actors, language, budget, IMDb score etc. (see [Data](data) for full list of features).
 * Data is pulled from www.kaggle.com - https://www.kaggle.com/kevalm/movie-imdb

 ## Goal of the project: